 Google Analytics is also a good indicator of which parts of your website require improvements.

 Check the traffic that comes into each of your pages and note down the trends of what clients usually click on when they visit your website!

-You can even track the demographics of the clients that come into your websites, such as their country, gender, city, and more.
+You can even track the demographics of the clients that come to your websites, such as their country, gender, city, and more.